reach-sh/reach-lang/scripts/devnet-algo/README.md

 make generate-network
 ```

-Then look at the modified genesis.json and config.json files and port the changes (to preserve the faucet address)
+Then look at the modified genesis.json [you want the new proto field] and config.json files and port the changes (to preserve the faucet address) [restore all the other files that got changed]